 - They just don’t want to be a parent.

 Deciding to have an abortion doesn’t mean you don’t want or love children.
 In fact, 6 out of 10 people who get abortions already have kids — and many of them decide to end their pregnancies so they can focus on the children they already have.
-And people who aren’t already parents when they get an abortion often go on to have a baby later, when they feel they are in a better position to be a good parent.
+And people who aren’t already parents when they get an abortion often go on to have a baby later, when they feel they're in a better position to be a good parent.
 The bottom line is, deciding if and when to have a baby is very personal, and only you know what’s best for you and your family.

 What can I think about to help me decide?

 Family, relationships, school, work, life goals, health, safety, and personal beliefs — people think carefully about these things before having an abortion.
 But you’re the only person walking in your shoes, and the only person who can decide whether to have an abortion.
-The decision is 100% yours.

 Here are some things to consider if you are thinking about an abortion:

 - Am I ready to be a parent?